sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 ```sql
 SHOW ENDPOINTS IN SERVICE JUPYTER_SNOWPARK_SERVICE;
 ```
 Copy the `jupyter-snowpark` endpoint URL, and paste it in your browser.
-You will be asked to login to Snowflake via your username and password, after which you should successfully see your Jupyterlab instance running, all inside of Snowflake!
+You will be asked to login to Snowflake via your username and password, after which you should successfully see your Jupyterlab instance running, all inside of Snowflake! **Note, to access the service the user logging in must have the `SPCS_USER_ROLE` AND their default role cannot be `ACCOUNTADMIN`, `SECURITYADMIN`, or `ORGADMIN`.**

 <!-- ------------------------ -->
 ## Build, Push, and Run the Temperature Conversion REST API Service